 In representing trustees and other fiduciaries, our law office, located in Denver, Colorado, has substantial experience investigating, commencing, and prosecuting these types of claims.
 Further, we defend defendants in this litigation and even represent litigation targets after they receive a demand letter from estate fiduciaries, often threatening a lawsuit if payment on the alleged claim amount is not received within a certain number of days.Call 303.996.8637

-Bankruptcy litigation often involves complex financial transactions where cases must be prepared relatively quick.
-Litigation typical arises through contested matters and adversary proceedings, which are related proceedings in bankruptcy court to further the administration of bankruptcy estates.
+Bankruptcy litigation often involves complex financial transactions where cases must be prepared relatively quickly.
+Litigation typically arises through contested matters and adversary proceedings, which are related proceedings in bankruptcy court to further the administration of bankruptcy estates.

-Most relief sought in a bankruptcy case comes by way motion or objections, such as:
+Most relief sought in a bankruptcy case comes by way of motion or objections, such as: